tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

 ===============================

  1. Install Nuvola Player 3
- 2. Create project directory `~/projects/nuvola-player` (or any other name, but don't forget to adjust paths in this guide).
+ 2. Create a project directory `~/projects/nuvola-player` (or any other name, but don't forget to adjust paths in this tutorial).

         :::sh
         mkdir -p ~/projects/nuvola-player

- 3. Create a copy of the test service
+ 3. Create a copy of the test service shipped with Nuvola Player 3.

         :::sh
         cd ~/projects/nuvola-player